 Organization Current role in SLM and PA management Indicative Project Roles College of Micronesia- FSM: Cooperative Research and Extension Services College level environmental science, agriculture and extension, forestry and marine research and studies.
 Host of the U.S Land Grant program.
 Provide training and qualification in sustainable land management courses.
 Provision of agriculture extension services and farmers' training.
 Conduct relevant agriculture research.
 Coordinate or take part in community meetings and awareness programs.
 Source of ethno botanical, biodiversity and other natural resource management.
 Can provide and house information base.
 Department of Commerce and Industry Departments of Commerce and Industry and business councils provide permits for economic development Permits for economic development can run counter to conservation aims (dredge sites right next to PAs, foreign investment leading to buildings/roads fragmenting/disrupting habitat.
 This department is included as stakeholders since the project should include them mainly around awareness raising particularly with respect to SLM, ILMP, EIA processes, etc. Department of Education Provision of training on environmental studies.
 Support curriculum development on environmental studies and educational awareness activities.
 Yap State Attorney General's Office Legal review and enforcement of policies and regulations on natural resource management in Yap.
 Ensure reviews and enforcement of existing laws.
 Draft new legislations.
-Environmental Protection Agency Regulatory agency responsible for protection of land, air, and ocean resources and enforcement of regulation. regulations.
-Training and monitoring of Governor's Office Guardian of natural resource use and protection for the state.
-Can introduce legislation to create new PAsEndorse and provide support to implementers and activities.
+Environmental Protection Agency Regulatory agency responsible for protection of land, air, and ocean resources and enforcement of regulation.
+Enforcement of environmental regulations.
+Training and monitoring of development in land and marine resources projects.
+Support community and state environmental projects.
+State-level R2R project partner leading implementation of PA activities.
+Governor's Office Guardian of natural resource use and protection for the state.
+Can introduce legislation to create new PAs Endorse and provide support to project implementers and activities.
 Office of Planning and Budget The Office coordinates Yap state agencies to develop and implement state-wide plans for coastal and terrestrial management within the R2R framework e.g. JNAP (Joint National Action Plan) unifies all climate change conventions for each state and for the nation.
 Coordination of state agencies to prevent budget duplication and ensure that all state agencies are adhering to agreed or legislated plans, including gender- responsive budget and planning.